DSBconnect Digital Banking Security Policy and Procedures

 Usernames and passwords are encrypted during transmission between the bank, its provider, and its core data processor.

 You can use Touch and Eye scan logins if your device is enabled for that.
 View more about Apple/iOS biometric logins.

 Login Credential Protection

 You can prevent others from logging on to your account.
 Never use a username or password that are easy to guess.
 Examples of bad username/password are birth dates, first names, pet names, addresses, phone numbers, social security numbers, etc. Never reveal your username/password to another person.
-You should periodically change your username/password in the "MySettings" link of DSB Online.
+You should periodically change your username/password in the Profile section.
 We recommend that you create a password that is used only for DSBconnect and not associated with any commonly-known personal identification.
 The password should be memorized rather than written down.

 Enhanced Multifactor Authentication

 Multi-factor authentication is an industry practice for additional online security.
 Our MFA requires your selection of security questions that you provide answers to.
 This help prevent unauthorized people from advancing through a possible login.
 We no longer use one-time validation code numbers.